 In the event that permission is granted, all researchers must adhere to the following guidelines:

 - All specimen parts (e.g., thin sections, powder or ground samples) must be returned to UCMP unless alternative arrangements are confirmed in advance.

-- In many cases, molding and casting of specimens is required (e.g., for histological and some isotopic analyses).
+- In many cases, molding and casting and/or CT scanning of specimens will be required (e.g., for histological and some isotopic analyses).

 - Full documentation regarding location, degree and manner of sampling must be maintained and provided to UCMP.

 - The researcher agrees that UCMP will receive a complete copy of the analytical outcomes (including raw data in the form of graphs, computer printouts, etc) resulting from the sampling or testing of UCMP collections.
 Analytical outcomes should include not only the raw results but also details regarding specific methodologies and instrumentation employed.

 - All costs of the analysis, including packing and round trip shipping of the loan, are the responsibility of the researcher.